AndrewHenderson/backbone.chain-router/README.md

 ### What problems does this library solve?

 Currently, Backbone's Router does not allow for a route to execute more than one callback.
-This library allows you to do just that.
+This library let's you do just that.

 Allowing for dot syntax to be used in callback names, you're now able to chain your callbacks, executing one after the other.